 |Fund withdrawal fees||Yes – $5||Applied on some payment methods||Yes – $5 -$100|

 |Trading commissions||Included in spread||Included in spread||Included in spread|

 |Overnight Financing||Yes, on CFDs||Yes, on CFDs||Yes, on CFDs|

 The price history for Apple shows that many investors will have made considerable profits by just jumping in and holding on to a long position.
-Past performance does not guarantee future returns, but if you are considering buying Apple shares, the good news is that the process is quick and easy to learn.
+However, as always, past performance does not guarantee future returns.
+Even so, if you are considering buying Apple shares, the good news is that the process is quick and easy to learn.